ThiagoWippel/42-Projects-Libft/README.md

 make
 ```

-This generates the `libft.a` static library at the root of the repository.
+This generates the `libft.a` static library.

 Other available rules: